-- → The way that a worker asks questions directly influences the quality and often quantity of the information provided by the family as well as collateral contacts. - → The process of assessment of child safety is much broader than determining if an incident occurred.
-It is critical to understand patterns, history, and their way of approaching day to day life. - → Conducting a comprehensive assessment of safety means that the worker has a "toolkit of good assessment questions" that can be tailored to engaging even the most hard to engage family. - → Workers must be able to distinguish between a protective capacity that can be immediately mobilized to protect the children and a strength which is a characteristic of a family that will be helpful in motivating the family to change-but NOT sufficient to protect.
+The way that a worker asks questions directly influences the quality and often quantity of the information provided by the family as well as collateral contacts.
+The process of assessment of child safety is much broader than determining if an incident occurred.
+It is critical to understand patterns, history, and their way of approaching day to day life.
+Workers must be able to distinguish between a protective capacity that can be immediately mobilized to protect the children and a strength which is a characteristic of a family that will be helpful in motivating the family to change-but NOT sufficient to protect.